 Meaning that with some exceptions, of course, most of the functions on an electric cooker are likely to be good performers.
 And a multi-appliance can reduce counter clutter and precious storage space.
 That's why I now embrace electric cookers which are do-it-all cooking vessels with essential convenience features.

-Out of the box, this T-fal® electric rice cooker is absolutely charming (for lack of a better term).
-I couldn't help but fall for its sleek lines, convenient carry handle, lightweight design, easy-to-use control panel and the easy-clean nonstick pan.
+Out of the box, this T-fal electric rice cooker is absolutely charming (for lack of a better term).
+You can't help but fall for its sleek lines, convenient carry handle, lightweight design, easy-to-use control panel and the easy-clean nonstick pan.
 Here are a few details followed by my overall evaluation.

 - The Inner pot is 2.0 mm thick with a ceramic nonstick coating and diamond-shape pattern on the bottom for good cooking performance.